averykhoo/data-science-training-package/Machine Learning/README.md

 ##  Practical
-This hands-on section requires officers to go through the Kaggle Titanic dataset to understand, replicate, and tweak the code in the guided explanation.
+This hands-on section requires officers to go through the Kaggle Titanic dataset in order to understand, replicate, and tweak the code in the guided explanation.

 ### Kaggle Titanic: Machine Learning from Disaster
 *   https://www.kaggle.com/c/titanic